 - Are in their 4th year out of high school

-If you are intending to appeal the Housing Policy or commute from an area outside the commutable distance, please contact the Department of Student Life (firstname.lastname@example.org) to receive the appeal packet.
+If you are intending to appeal the Housing Policy or commute from an area outside the commutable distance, please contact the Division of Student Life (firstname.lastname@example.org) to receive the appeal packet.
 Please know that off-campus students must submit housing information every year through the AU Housing website.
 This must be complete by the second week in September.

 Campus mailbox & Email

 Every commuter and off-campus student has a campus mailbox and an email account.
 You are expected to check both of these on a regular basis.
 They are the two main sources of campus communication.

 All commuter and off-campus students are required each year to complete and submit current housing information by the second week of September.
 You can do this by logging onto the housing website: housing.anderson.edu.

 Commuter and Off-Campus Students are expected to abide by all lifestyle expectations of Anderson University.
 Failure to do so could result in disciplinary action as outlined in the Judicial Code.

 Commuter and Off-Campus FAQ

 What resources do commuters and off-campus students have for help outside the classroom?